TheOdinProject/curriculum/javascript/react-js/react-introduction.md

 ### Index.js and App.js

 Two of the most important files create-react-app includes for you are index.js and App.js. `index.js` is the entry point of your application by default.
-Open up you index.js file and check out this line:
+Open up your index.js file and check out this line:

 `ReactDOM.render(<App />, document.getElementById('root'))`